Quarterly Outlook

 Microsoft kicked off its new fiscal year with broad-based strength across cloud, productivity and personal computing.
 The numbers were impressive across the board:

-Despite the strong results, Microsoft’s shares fell around 3% in after-hours trading as investors focused on the surge in capital spending.
+Despite the strong results, Microsoft’s shares fell more than 2% in after-hours trading as investors focused on the surge in capital spending.

 But the number that caught everyone’s attention wasn’t revenue or profit, it was spending.
 Microsoft’s capital expenditures, including leases, hit a record USD 34.9 billion, far above expectations of about USD 30 billion.
 The increase, driven by data centre expansion and AI infrastructure, shows how aggressively Microsoft is investing to secure capacity for its AI ambitions.